ConveYour/everwebinar-popup/README.md

 ## How to use...

-1. Include the script on your page you want to have the webinar registration popup show
+**1. Include the script on your page you want to have the webinar registration popup show**

 ```